 The older the version of Excel you are using, the easier it will be for people out there to crack your excel file password.
 Inversions below Excel 2010, it doesn’t matter how complex or long the password you use, anything can be hacked.

-In addition, newer versions of Excel already use more sophisticated encryption methods and therefore the length and complexity of the password you use is very important and influential.
+In addition, newer versions of Excel already use more sophisticated encryption methods and therefore the length and complexity of the password you use are very important and influential.
 So you should use a longer password that is more random in nature and also include numbers and symbols in the password.

 Locking Excel Files